 |Comparisons||To examine which factor level means are significantly different and to estimate by how much they are different.||You must have a general linear model or a mixed effects model|

 Mixed effects models do not produce contour plots, surface plots, cube plots, overlaid contour plots, or response optimizer plots.

 After you fit a model for a response variable, an indicator appears in the bottom right corner of the column ID cell on the worksheet.
 A green indicator tells you that the model is up-to-date while a red indicator signifies an out-of-date model.
 A model is out-of-date when the data have changed since you fit the model.
 If you hover the pointer over the indicator, a tool tip appears that provides information about the model.

-Each model-based analyses has a View Model button that you can click before you use the analysis.
+Each model-based analysis has a View Model button in the main dialog box that you can click before you use the analysis.
 You can examine all of the models of the same type that are stored in the worksheet.
 You can only use an analysis if the model is both up-to-date and satisfies the minimum requirements.